persistenceOne/beth-price-feed/README.md

 ## bATOM Safe Price Validation

-For the resulting bATOM price value (`bETHPrice`) and for each value of: `ethPrice`, `stETHRate`, `bETHRate` might be added validations to check that values belong to the allowed range.
+For the resulting bATOM price value (`bATOMPrice`) and for each value of: `ethPrice`, `stETHRate`, `bATOMRate` might be added validations to check that values belong to the allowed range.
 For each of the above values might be set next validations:

 - `maxValue` - maximum value which might be reached
 - `minValue` - minimum value which might be reached
 - `maxDeviations` - an array of max deviations in percent.
 Each element will be compared to element from reference values array at the same index.

-Reference values - it's an array of values of `bETHPrice`, `ethPrice`, `stETHRate` and `bETHRate` taken from different blocks.
+Reference values - it's an array of values of `bATOMPrice`, `ethPrice`, `stETHRate` and `bATOMRate` taken from different blocks.
 The number of such reference values and block numbers where to retrieve values from might be set via ENV variable `DEVIATION_BLOCK_OFFSETS` in wrangler.toml file.
 `DEVIATION_BLOCK_OFFSETS` must contain a valid JSON array of numbers (empty array is allowed).

 Example of `DEVIATION_BLOCK_OFFSETS` value: `[10000, 1000, 100]` - use three points as reference values, with block numbers: `[currentBlockNumber - 10000, currentBlockNumber - 1000, currentBlockNumber - 100]`.

-Validations for values `bETHPrice`, `ethPrice`, `stETHRate` and `bETHRate` might be set via next corresponding ENV variables in wrangler.toml file:
+Validations for values `bATOMPrice`, `ethPrice`, `stETHRate` and `bATOMRate` might be set via next corresponding ENV variables in wrangler.toml file:

-- `BETH_RATE_LIMITS`
+- `BATOM_RATE_LIMITS`
-- `BETH_PRICE_LIMITS`
+- `BATOM_PRICE_LIMITS`
 - `STETH_RATE_LIMITS`
 - `ETH_PRICE_LIMITS`